CERTCC/CERT-Guide-to-CVD/docs/open_problems/laws_and_regs.md

 ## International Trade Sanctions and CVD

-Individuals and organizations conducting [CVD]{acronym-label="CVD" acronym-form="singular+short"} on a global scale might encounter a challenge at the intersection of [CVD]{acronym-label="CVD" acronym-form="singular+short"} and international trade sanctions imposed by their home government.
+Individuals and organizations conducting CVD on a global scale might encounter a challenge at the intersection of CVD and international trade sanctions imposed by their home government.
 Here we present an anecdote from our own experience at the [CERT/CC]{acronym-label="CERT/CC" acronym-form="singular+short"} (in the United States), highlighting how